7 reasons why your airline application may be rejected

 Being unable to follow simple instructions at the very beginning of the application process is a big red light to any employer.

-In our recent cadet recruitment programme, 15% of all applications submitted were incomplete.
+In our most recent cadet recruitment programme, 15% of all applications submitted were incomplete.

 After all the time, hard work and investment you've put into your training, remaining unemployed is obviously not the outcome you desired.
 And it's expensive, especially when you add in the cost of staying current.